faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Calibre

+Official site: [https://calibre-ebook.com/](https://calibre-ebook.com/){:target="_blank"}

+Calibre is meant to be a complete e-library solution.
+It includes library management, format conversion, news feeds to ebook conversion as well as e-book reader sync features.

+Calibre is primarily a ebook cataloging program.
+It manages your ebook collection for you.
+It is designed around the concept of the logical book, i.e. a single entry in the database that may correspond to ebooks in several formats.
+It also supports conversion to and from a dozen different ebook formats.

 {% shell_term $ %}
 sudo dnf install calibre
 {% endshell_term %}

 ## System Config Printer

+Official site: [https://github.com/OpenPrinting/system-config-printer](https://github.com/OpenPrinting/system-config-printer){:target="_blank"}

+system-config-printer is a graphical user interface that allows the user to configure a CUPS print server.

 {% shell_term $ %}
 sudo dnf install system-config-printer
 {% endshell_term %}

 ## PPD from foomatic-db

+Official site: [http://www.openprinting.org](http://www.openprinting.org){:target="_blank"}

+This is the database of printers, printer drivers, and driver options for Foomatic.

 {% shell_term $ %}
 sudo dnf install foomatic-db